dilyanaviktorova/QA-Portfolio/test-cases/sample-test-cases.md

 1. Click "Cancel"

 **Expected Result:**
-Form is closed without saving
+Form is closed and user is redirected to Company list

+**Postconditions:**
+No new company is created

 ## Test Case 3: Validate Required Fields